In Court: Cases heard at Central Devon Magistrates' Court this week

 Valid until: Sunday, May 26 2013

-A 15-year-old girl , of Exeter, pleaded guilty to assaulting a person by beating her on November 5.
-She was referred to the Exeter youth offender panel on a four-month contract and there was no order for costs.
+A 15-year-old girl , of Exeter, has admitted assaulting another girl by beating her on October 29 last year.
+She also admitted stealing a chocolate bar and a packet of crisps from Co-op in Fore Street on December 4.
+The teenager was referred to the Exeter youth offender panel for four months and there was no order for compensation or costs.

 Ryan Gent , 18, of Wonford Street, Exeter, took a motorbike on November 9 last year without the consent of the owner of another lawful authority.
 He pleaded guilty and a community order was made which has a 12-month supervision requirement and he will also have to carry out 40 hours of unpaid work before the end of the year.
 In addition, he was ordered to pay a victim surcharge of £60 but there was no order for costs due to his limited means.
 He did not face a separate penalty for using a motorbike on the same date in Prince Charles Road without wearing any protective headgear.

 Jack Bye , 20, of Vuefield Hill, Exeter, admitted destroying the glass in the door at Subway in Cowick Street without lawful excuse on July 29 last year.
 A community order was made which will see Bye have to undergo treatment for alcohol dependency under the direction of Exeter Probation for six months and it also has a supervision requirement.
 He will also have to pay Subway £354 in compensation to cover the full cost of the damage.
 There was no order for costs.

 Kevin Marks , 48, of Smythen Street, Exeter, was drunk and disorderly in Queen Street on December 12.
 He pleaded guilty and was fined £100 with a victim surcharge of £20 but he was detained in the courthouse for a short period in lieu of this.